Here's what would happen if the sun disappeared right now

 But, as Einstein showed in in his theory of general relativity that he introduced in 1915, the force from gravity is not instantaneous.
 In fact, it travels the same speed as light!

-Therefore, if the sun disappeared, we would remain blissfully unaware for eight minutes that inevitable doom was upon us.
+Therefore, if the sun disappeared, we would remain blisfully unaware for eight minutes that inevitable doom was upon us.

 Eternal night